AdobeDocs/platform-learn.en/help/platform/data-generator/import-sample-data.md

 >[!NOTE]
 >
->The end-result of this tutorial is a sandbox containing the same sample data as the [Getting Started with Adobe Experience Platform for Data Architects and Data Engineers tutorial](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/overview.html).
+>The end-result of this tutorial is a sandbox containing similar data to the [Getting Started with Adobe Experience Platform for Data Architects and Data Engineers tutorial](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/overview.html).
+It was updated in April 2023 to support the [Journey Optimizer challenges](https://experienceleague.adobe.com/docs/journey-optimizer-learn/challenges/introduction-and-prerequisites.html).

 ## Prerequisites